Guillermo Martínez (baseball)

-Guillermo Enrique Martínez (born October 5, 1984) is the hitting coach of the Toronto Blue Jays of Major League Baseball (MLB).
+Guillermo Enrique Martínez (born October 5, 1984) is a Nicaraguan professional baseball coach.
 Prior to his coaching career, he spent several seasons as a shortstop in the Florida Marlins organization.

 Professional career

 Martínez was selected in the 17th round of the 2003 Major League Baseball draft by the Chicago White Sox, but did not sign and then attended the University of South Alabama.
 In the 2006 draft, the Florida Marlins selected him in the 15th round.
 Martínez appeared in 36 games for the Short Season-A Jamestown Jammers in 2006, batting .193 with 11 runs batted in (RBI).
 In 2007 he played for the Class-A Greensboro Grasshoppers and the Advanced-A Jupiter Hammerheads, and hit a combined .260 with one home run and seven RBI in 48 games.
 Martínez played his final season with the Marlins organization in 2008, hitting .201 in 61 games for Jupiter.

 In 2009, Martínez hit .304 with three home runs, 31 RBI, and 28 stolen bases for the Windy City ThunderBolts of the independent Frontier League.
 He split the 2010 season with the ThunderBolts and the Lake County Fielders of the Northern League, and played his final season of professional baseball with the American Association's Grand Prairie AirHogs in 2011.